 what employees can do to flag up potential slavery or human trafficking issues to the relevant parties within the organisation; and

-what external help is available, for example through the Modern Slavery Helpline.
+what external help is available, for example through the Modern Slavery Helpline. of conduct.

 Board Member Approval